38 Days China Wildlife Tour

 Trip Code: W001

-Following a list of some animals, birds and flowers you might encounter during this trip.
+Following a list of some mammals, birds and flowers you might encounter during this trip.

-Golden pheasants, Tragopans, Golden eagles, Snow Pigeon, Sichuan Partridge and tits etc.
+Golden Pheasant, Temminck's Tragopan, Golden Eagles, Snow Pigeon, Sichuan Partridge, etc.

 Warriors are the most important attraction.
 But the light inside the museum is a little bit dark.
 If you have a light tripod, it will be really convenient.

 Xian City Wall

 Xian City Wall is the most complete city wall that has survived in China.It is one of the largest ancient military defensive systems in the world.

 Terracotta Warrior / Xian City Wall

 The panda habitats are very good place to photograph animals mammals, pheasants and a rare bird called Grey-crowned Crowtit, Rusty-throated Parrotbill, Blood Pheasant, Golden Pheasant,Temminck's Tragopan, Spectacled Parrotbill, Brown Parrotbill, Blyth’s Leaf Wabler, Brown Dipper, Slaty Bunting.
 For the animals, they are known for Giant Panda, Takin, Asiatic Black Bear, Golden Snub-nosed Monkeys, Tufted Deer, Wild Boar, etc.

 Around Golden Snub-nosed Monkey Reserve, the sceneries on the way, in the mountains and the villages are also good targets to be photographed.